kevenmahone/todo/README.md

-optional but good idea add a firewal between vpn router and tails pc
+add a vpn firewall router

 FW2B this model